 Earnings vs. wealth – Payday for Gay Married Couples

 However, though the Treasury Department report shows that many same-sex married couples are doing well on the income side, it has yet to be determined how we are doing on the wealth-building side.
-Remember, it’s not so much about what you make that is important but rather what you keep, save and invest that will build your nest egg.
+Remember, it’s not so much about what you make that is important but rather what you keep.
+Save and invest that you will build your nest egg.
 Whether you are at an advantage or disadvantage financially, you’ll want be proactive and take steps to reach your various financial goals for yourself and your family.
 No matter who you are or what your sexual orientation, without hard work and strategic financial planning you will have a tough time reaching financial independence.